 Four Common Mistakes That Make Automated Testing More Difficult

-Attention: The following article was published over 6 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.This article is part of my blog series on automated testing promoting my new Pluralsight course Effective Automated Testing with Spring.
-Automated testing is an essential step in the development process (as …
+Attention: This article was published over 8 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.This article is part of my blog series on automated testing promoting my new Pluralsight course Effective Automated Testing with Spring.
+Automated testing is …

 Without Automated Testing You Are Building Legacy